legan-/Bouncing-Balls/README.md

 # Bouncing Balls

-Whenever you click in the window, a circle is fired from the clicked position at a random speed and angle.
+Whenever you click in the window, a ball is fired from the clicked position at a random speed and angle.
 It also handles multiple balls being fired and bouncing at the same time.

 **Tech Stack:**

-* ES6
+- ES6
-* Jasmine
-* Karma
+- Jest
-* Webpack
+- Webpack

 ## Getting Started